RBI's Monetary Policy Mandate

 - SDF introduced April 2022 — new floor of corridor, replaced reverse repo rate

-- If inflation misses target for 3 consecutive quarters → RBI must explain to Parliament
+- If inflation misses target for 3 consecutive quarters → RBI must submit written explanation to the Government (NOT to Parliament)

 Key Mains points: